netdata/netdata/docs/why-netdata.md

 #### What do others do?

 *    They focus on providing a platform "for building your monitoring," providing tools to collect metrics, store them, visualize them, check them, and query them.
 *    They offer a basic set of pre-configured metrics, dashboards, and alarms, assuming you configure the rest you may need.
-What a waste of time trying to understand what the metrics are, how to visualize them, how to configure alarms for them, and how to query them when issues arise.
+Trying to understand what metrics mean, how to visualize them, how to configure alarms for them, and how to query them when issues arise is a waste of time.

 #### What does Netdata do?